cyberofficial/Synthalingua/README.md

 Synthalingua is an advanced, self-hosted tool that leverages the power of artificial intelligence to translate audio from various languages into English in near real time, offering the possibility of multilingual outputs.
 This innovative solution utilizes both GPU and CPU resources to handle the input transcription and translation, ensuring optimized performance.
 Although it is currently in beta and not perfect, Synthalingua is actively being developed and will receive regular updates to further enhance its capabilities.

+# Changes in the Dev-Testing branch
+* Added microphone calibration time.
+This will allow you to set how long the microphone will calibrate for.
+This will help with background noise and other issues.
+You can set it to 0 to skip user input and set it to auto 5 seconds.
+* Fixed an issue where the console log did not show the translated text on update.
+* If the updater fails to update, it will now show the error message rather crashing.

 ### Downloads
 | Version (Click to DL) | Portable Included | Type | Notes |